 Over the course of two years, participants in the Leadership Academy complete five AMA courses related to the target competencies (see box).
 These courses-which form the core of the leadership program-were selected to meet Holden's specific needs.
-Barkley partnered with Vikki Girard, Regional Account Manager for AMA Enterprise, to identify the best content for the leadership curriculum.
-"The guidance we got in being able to select the right course for our level and what we were trying to communicate was very valuable," Barkley says.
+Working with the Regional Account Manager, Holden Industries identified the best content for the leadership curriculum.
+"The guidance we got in being able to select the right course for our level and what we were trying to communicate was very valuable,"